ashejim/C769/_build/html/_sources/task2.md

 :::

 (task2:E)=

 ### Methodology

 In this section, you must

 1. Identify a "standard" methodology used to plan the project, e.g., ADDIE or SDLC.
 2. Describe the project steps to be completed in each phase of the methodology, e.g., analysis, design, etc.

-Step 2 will provide a detailed implementation plan outline in section A2.
-Relate it to a "standard" methodology if using a less known methodology.
+Step 2 provides a detailed implementation plan of what is outlined in section A2.
+If using a less-known methodology, relate it to a "standard" one.

 (task2:F)=

-### Goals, Objects, & Deliverables
+### Goals, Objectives, & Deliverables

 For this section,

 1. Provide a table outlining project goals, objectives, and deliverables.
 2. Separate from the table, describe each listed goal and objective.

 **Goals** and **objectives** are very similar.
 Goals are broader, defining the end you are trying to achieve (e.g., improving customer service).
+You need at least one goal.
 Objectives are more specific, often measurable steps supporting the goal (e.g., real-time inventory updates for customers).
 Goals and objectives can be considered high-level and mid-management tasks, respectively. **Deliverables** are tangible tasks completed supporting the objectives (e.g., an inventory status screen reporting real-time inventory to customers).

 ## Sections G and H: Timeline & Outcomes